appwrite/sdk-for-php/docs/tokens.md

 POST https://cloud.appwrite.io/v1/tokens/buckets/{bucketId}/files/{fileId}
 ```

 ** Create a new token.
 A token is linked to a file.
-Token can be passed as a header or request get parameter. **
+Token can be passed as a request URL search parameter. **

 ### Parameters